Welcome to the Moment Catchers Resources page!

 I’ve been traveling and living abroad since 2008, and supporting myself as a freelance writer and illustrator since 2011, so this page is where I’ve brought together all of the resources and recommendations that have helped me over the past nine years.

 Firstly, you’ll find a section of my free eBooks available for immediate download.
 There are also three areas I’m asked the most questions about — how to start travel sketching, how to get started as a travel writer, and how to create a life of travel — so I hope the following links will help you make those new experiences happen.
-Finally, I’ve created a condensed archives section, organized around some of the themes and places I write most about here, in case you’d like to read more of The Great Affair.
+Finally, I’ve created a condensed archives section, organized around some of the themes and places I write most about here, in case you’d like to read more from the Moment Catchers blog.

 Table of Contents